coaches congratulating athlete

 • U20: year 13+

-These new age groups will replace the existing U13, U15 and U17 groupings and will ensure that athletes compete across the school year (in England) from October-September in the same age group through cross country, road and then track and field competition.
+These new age groups have replaced the existing U13, U15 and U17 groupings and ensure that athletes compete across the school year (in England) from October-September in the same age group through cross country, road and then track and field competition.

 Will the dates of the competition year be changed?